Ruimin-Feng/Fc-aSTI/README.md

 # Fc-aSTI: An improved asymmetric susceptibility tensor imaging model with frequency offset correction
 Fc-aSTI is a new STI reconstruction method based on the frequency model: _f_= D* X+f_offset

-Fc-aSTI releases the symmetry constraint imposed on susceptibility tensors and eliminates the orientation-independent frequency shift to mitigate the bias between the current asymmetric STI model and the measured resonance frequency shift.
+Fc-aSTI releases the symmetry constraint imposed on susceptibility tensors and separates the non-susceptibility-related frequency offset from total measured resonance frequency shift.

-This repository contains implementations of Fc-aSTI model and the compared STI reconstruction models (STI, Fc-STI, aSTI).
+This repository contains implementations of Fc-aSTI model and the compared STI reconstruction models in ablation experiments (STI, Fc-STI, aSTI).

 ## Required dependencies:
 1. [STI_Suite V3.0 toolbox](https://people.eecs.berkeley.edu/~chunlei.liu/software.html)